Clearside Biomedical Announces Third Quarter 2021 Financial Results and Provides Corporate Update

 Cautionary Note Regarding Forward-Looking Statements

 Any statements contained in this press release that do not describe historical facts may constitute forward-looking statements as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These statements may be identified by words such as “believe”, “expect”, “may”, “plan”, “potential”, “will”, and similar expressions, and are based on Clearside’s current beliefs and expectations.
-These forward-looking statements include statements regarding the timelines for resubmitting the NDA for and the potential approval of XIPERE, the timing of initiation of future clinical trials, the timing of receipt of data from clinical trials, future management and data presentations and Clearside’s ability to fund its operations into the third quarter of 2021, including the receipt of potential milestone payments.
+These forward-looking statements include statements regarding the clinical development, including the timing of data from the OASIS clinical trial, the potential benefits of XIPERE, CLS-AX and therapies using Clearside’s SCS Microinjector®, the timing of commercial launch of XIPERE by Bausch + Lomb and Clearside’s ability to fund its operations into 2023.
 These statements involve risks and uncertainties that could cause actual results to differ materially from those reflected in such statements.
-Risks and uncertainties that may cause actual results to differ materially include uncertainties inherent in the conduct of clinical trials, Clearside’s reliance on third parties over which it may not always have full control, uncertainties regarding the COVID-19 pandemic and other risks and uncertainties that are described in Clearside’s Annual Report on Form 10-K for the year ended December 31, 2019, filed with the U.S. Securities and Exchange Commission (“SEC”) on March 13, 2020, Clearside’s Quarterly Report on Form 10-Q for the quarter ended September 30, 2020 filed with the SEC on November 10, 2020 and Clearside’s other Periodic Reports filed with the SEC.
+Risks and uncertainties that may cause actual results to differ materially include uncertainties inherent in the conduct of clinical trials, Clearside’s reliance on third parties over which it may not always have full control, uncertainties regarding the COVID-19 pandemic and other risks and uncertainties that are described in Clearside’s Annual Report on Form 10-K for the year ended December 31, 2020, filed with the U.S. Securities and Exchange Commission (“SEC”) on March 15, 2021, and Clearside’s other Periodic Reports filed with the SEC.
 Any forward-looking statements speak only as of the date of this press release and are based on information available to Clearside as of the date of this release, and Clearside assumes no obligation to, and does not intend to, update any forward-looking statements, whether as a result of new information, future events or otherwise.

 Investor and Media Contacts: